 Prerequisites:

-• Two semesters of German.
-(Another European foreign language may be substituted after consultation with the director.)
+• Two semesters of German (another European foreign language may be substituted with the approval of the director).

 Course Requirements: